verrazzano/docs/content/en/docs/advanced/ocne-azure.md

 Before you can deploy a Cluster API cluster, you need to set up a few resources in Azure.

-1. Install the Azure command line interface (CLI) tool.
+1. Install the Azure command-line interface (CLI) tool.
 For instructions, see [How to install the Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) in the Microsoft Azure documentation.
 1. Create an Azure resource group.
 In the Azure CLI, run the following command:
 {{< clipboard >}}
 <div class="highlight">